 Because hygienists are licensed at the state level, the requirements for the number and type of CE classes vary from state to state.
 The American Dental Hygienist Association maintains an up-to-date list of state requirements on their site.
 However, the association warns that hygienists should also check with state licensing boards for the most current information.

 One thing to keep in mind is that most states allow a hygienist 2-3 years to complete their CE.
 However, it’s better to spread your CE classes out over the entire licensing period rather than trying to cram them all in at the last minute.
-When you take CE seriously, your entire practice benefits.
+After all, when you take CE seriously, your entire practice benefits.

 Finally, plan your CE out ahead of time.
 Think about your career.
 What parts of your day are the most rewarding?
 How can you get continuing education that will let you specialize in those ways of helping patients?
 Where are you the least confident?
 What courses can help you build the skills and confidence you need to really help patients improve their total health and well-being?